 What are Cloud auto attendants?

-An auto attendant is a series of voice prompts or audio files that callers hear instead of a human operator when they call an organization.
+An auto attendant is most often a node in a system, giving a caller a series of voice prompts or audio files they hear instead of a human operator.
 When people call a number associated with an auto attendant, their choices can redirect the call to a user or locate someone in your organization and then connect to that user.
 They can express their choices and interact with the menu system by using a phone keypad (DTMF) or speech recognition.
+The choices they make can also redirect the call to another auto attendant, or to a call queue.

 To set up an auto attendant for the Phone System in Office 365, go to Set up a Cloud auto attendant.